wp-plugins/smart-forms/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Build forms easily by dragging and dropping elements.
-Calculated fields, customizable emails and much more!!.
+Create contact forms or advanced forms that need fields calculations or send customizable emails!!.
 == Description ==
-For more information check: http://rednao.com/smartforms.html If you have questions or suggestions please let me know in the smart form official site here: https://www.facebook.com/pages/Smart-Forms/1453714741522601
+For more information check: http://rednao.com/smartforms.html If you have questions or suggestions please let me know in the smart forms official site here: https://www.facebook.com/pages/Smart-Forms/1453714741522601

 Build forms easily by dragging and dropping elements.
 The forms are responsive, they adjust to the available space.